HGladThunder999/Resume/README.md

 - etc.

 6. What if GitHub Pages is not working?
-Make sure you are in the correct branch from the pages option of the settings of your repository for this site `main` was used, and make sure the correct folder is selected for this website specifically `\root` was used
+Make sure you are in the correct branch from the pages option of the settings of your repository for this site `main` was used, and make sure the correct folder is selected for this website specifically `\docs` was used

 ## Credits:
-[Resource used to create the site](https://youtu.be/zrmeOu8DYyw?si=WVW8nuCYE4d8Bat3) [Resource used for markdown](https://www.markdownguide.org/cheat-sheet/) [Resource used for Git](https://www.reddit.com/r/git/comments/zuq54x/a_beginners_guide_to_git_a_comprehensive/)
+[Resource used to create the site](https://youtu.be/zrmeOu8DYyw?si=WVW8nuCYE4d8Bat3)

+[Resource used for markdown](https://www.markdownguide.org/cheat-sheet/)

+[Resource used for Git](https://www.reddit.com/r/git/comments/zuq54x/a_beginners_guide_to_git_a_comprehensive/)